Ligand-Induced Incompatible Curvatures Control Ultrathin Nanoplatelet Polymorphism and Chirality

 We provide here such a framework that comprehensively explains the polymorphism of NPL and the emergence of chirality in these systems.
 The coexistence of tubes, helicoïds and helical ribbons in NPLs leads us to hypothesize that they belong to geometrically frustrated systems in which the bending and stretching energies compete to dictate the shape of thin ribbons along with geometrical constraints.
-Diverse systems at different length scales, such as surfactants or chiral seed pods obey such a formalism \cite{grason_perspective_2016}, with the common physical ingredients being a spontaneous curvature of microscopic origin and a slender geometry.
-Using extensive molecular dynamic simulations, along with theory and experiments, we show that the spontaneous curvature comes from the chiral interaction between the ligands and the NPL crystal surface, which induces anisotropic stress and hence a preferred curvature along a specific crystallographic axis.
-Chirality results from the angle between the edge of the NPL and this crystalline direction, while the NPL's specific shape is dictated by the scaling of the bending and stretching energies with respect to its width and thickness.
+Diverse systems at different length scales, such as surfactants or chiral seed pods obey such a formalism \cite{ghafouri_helicoid_2005, selinger_shape_2004,grason_perspective_2016, hall_Building_2023a}, with the common physical ingredients being a spontaneous curvature of microscopic origin and a slender geometry.
+Using extensive molecular dynamics simulations, along with theory and experiments, we show that the spontaneous curvature comes from interaction between the ligands and the NPL crystal surface, which induces directionally anisotropic stresses on the top and bottom surfaces and, hence, preferred curvature along different crystallographic axes.
+Chirality results from the angle between the edge of the NPL and the directions of preferred curvature, while the NPL's specific shape is dictated by the scaling of the bending and stretching energies with respect to its width and thickness.

-\section{Polymorphism of CdSe Nanoplatelets}
+\section{Polymorphism of CdSe nanoplatelets}